Clasyc/cli-mini-ai/README.md

-# cli-mini-ai
+# 🖥️ cli-mini-ai

-I was just tired of constantly switching between my terminal and browser to ask ChatGPT how to do stuff in the command line.
+Are you tired of constantly switching between your terminal and browser to ask ChatGPT how to do stuff in the command line?
 It's a pain, right?
-So I made this dead simple CLI tool that lets you ask AI for help right in your terminal.
+That's why I created cli-mini-ai: a dead simple CLI tool that lets you ask AI for help right in your terminal.
 No frills, just straight-up command generation and quick answers.
-Other solutions looked too complicated, so I made this one, just pure shell script.

-This tool **will not** run any generated commands for you.
-It simply shows the result and copies it to your clipboard for easy pasting.
-You can then paste the command into your terminal and run it yourself.
+Other solutions looked too complicated and bloated with stuff, so I made this one using pure shell script. **It won't run any generated commands** for you - it simply shows the result and copies it to your clipboard.
+You can then review and paste the command into your terminal to run it yourself.
+Simple, safe, and efficient.

 ![demo.gif](demo.gif)